dfinity/portal/docs/developer-docs/smart-contracts/maintain/canister-control.md

 - Stopping and starting the canister.
 - Installing code in the canister.
 - Upgrading the canister.
-- Getting the status of the canister which includes its cycles balance, memeory usage, and list of controllers.
+- Getting the status of the canister which includes its cycles balance, memory usage, and list of controllers.
 - Deleting the canister.
-- Updating settings like the freezing threshold, resource acllocation, and controllers.
+- Updating settings like the freezing threshold, resource allocation, and controllers.

 ## Common control models